 Often working with UX teams or designers (occasionally from flat designs - PSD or Sketch - or wireframes), I ensure that my projects are pixel-perfect, optimised, responsive, cross-browser compatible, and accessible for you, your customers, and search engines.
-My work performs regardless of whether it is accessed using my Grandmother's twenty year-old Pentium II PC, or the latest touch-screen mobile device.
+My work performs regardless of whether it is accessed using my Grandmother's twenty-three year-old Pentium II PC, or the latest touch-screen mobile device.

-I strive in busy environments and on interesting projects: I work with a meticulous eye for detail, and I'm just as happy working from my own little web-studio (PixelCounter) as I am in your office, and with your team.
+I thrive in busy environments and on interesting projects: I work with a meticulous eye for detail, and I'm just as happy working from my own little web-studio (PixelCounter) as I am in your office, and with your team.
 As an accomplished lead-developer I am also competent in team or project management roles, confident in both meetings with clients or stakeholders, and in mentoring junior members of the team.
 As front-end web development is an ever-evolving field, I work hard to keep abreast of emerging technologies and I'm always happy to impart that knowledge to others.

 I graduated from the University of Surrey with a first-class degree in Computing & IT, and with a focus on Neural Networks and Artificial Intelligence, but my career started years earlier.
 At that time IE6 was king and front-end development was in a phase of transformation from archaic table-based layouts and in-line styles to the HTML5 and CSS3 standards enjoyed today.
-I saw this conflict of standards and emerging techniques as a challenge and have spent the past fourteen years learning, developing, testing, cursing at IE, and contributing back to the community.
+I saw this conflict of standards and emerging techniques as a challenge and have spent the past seventeen years learning, developing, testing, cursing at IE, and contributing back to the community.